- Context menu of Spreadsheet control

 - in the formula bar of current cell if this one is visible.

 Remark: If the Spreadsheet control allows the input of values, the end user will have the ability to add, modify or delete values in the cells.
 The end user can also add rows and columns.
 To allow the input of values:

 - in the editor: "Allow the input of values" option in the "Details" tab of control description.

-- through programming: InputValue property.
+- programmatically: InputValue property.